Statue of William King

-The work is one of the few in the Collection done in an overtly neo-classical style, with King's cloak serving as much as a toga as anything else.
-Simmons, upon being commissioned to create a Roger Williams statue for Rhode Island moved to Rome where both good marble and good assistants were cheaply found, then moved there permanently so his King statue would have been made there.
-Sculptor and critic Lorado Taft found the King statue “well poised” but “with little vivacity or charm of modeling.”
-He then notes the severe treatment of the drapery.”
+The work is one of the few in the collection in an overtly neoclassical style, with King's cloak serving as much as a toga as anything else.
+Simmons, upon being commissioned to create the Roger Williams statue for Rhode Island, moved to Rome where both good marble and good assistants were cheaply found, then moved there permanently, so his statue of King would have been made there.
+Sculptor and critic Lorado Taft found the King statue "well poised" but "with little vivacity or charm of modeling".
+He then notes "the severe treatment of the drapery".